 Our methods include a hierarchy of numerical models as well as the use of data from reanalysis projects and climate model simulations.
 As an important avenue towards conceptual understanding we develop and use sophisticated diagnostic tools allowing us to gain novel insight that cannot be obtained from just plotting model variables.
 The diagnostic tools, in turn, are related to theoretical concepts such as linear theory, PV thinking, or wave activity.

-- 13 Feb 2020: Keynote speech on "Climate Change" at Landesparteirat of SPD in Mainz.
+- 13 Feb 2020: V. Wirth held a keynote speech on "Climate Change" at Landesparteirat of SPD in Mainz.

 - 07 Feb 2020: V. Wirth interviewed by Margarete Jall (Bavarian Radio, BR) about this year's warm winter weather.
-To be broadcast in “IQ Wissenschaft und Forschung”.
+Broadcast was part of “IQ Magazin”, to hear it follow this link.
+The interview starts at 6.23 min.

 - 17 Jan 2020: V. Wirth moderates ``Science on Stage'', a science slam event organized by 'Students for Future' in the context of the nationwide action day of 'Fridays for Future'.